-The Light-O-Rama Show Editor can be used to build shows with several different sections.
+The Light-O-Rama Control Panel's Create Shows section can be used to build shows with several different sections.
 Among these is the Startup Section.
 Sequences in the Startup Section are played immediately upon the show starting up, one at a time, in order.
-After all of them have been played, the main portion of the show (i.e. the Animation Section and the Musical Section) begins.
+After all of them have been played, the main portion of the show (i.e. the Animation Section and the Main Section) begins.